-Norbert Rinderer explains in the business magazine econova the effects of COVID-19 measures on rental agreements.
+Norbert Rinderer explains the effects of COVID-19 measures on rental agreements in the business magazine econova.

 Download econova April 2020

-The COVID-19 Measures Act and the federal and state ordinances issued in connection therewith massively affect existing contracts such as, in particular, business premises rents, company leases, leases of leisure apartments and residential leases.
-Serious legal questions may arise for both the party providing the property and the party renting it.
+The COVID-19 Measures Act and federal and state regulations issued in connection with it massively affect existing contracts such as those for renting business premises, company leases, leasing holiday homes and residential leases.
+Serious legal questions may arise for both the party letting the property and the party renting it.

-Does rent have to be paid for a blocked business premises?
+Does rent have to be paid for a off-limits business premises?

-In contrast to business closures under the Epidemic Law 1950, the COVID-19 measures do not provide for compensation.
-However, there are bans on entering premises that are not necessary for the provision of basic services.
-These must keep their business premises closed.
-In this case, the obligation to pay rent under civil law can be waived in whole or in part (§ 1104 ABGB).
-If the business premises may no longer be used for the agreed purpose (e.g. restaurant, flower shop), the rent does not have to be paid.
-If the rented property remains partially usable, e.g. as an office or as storage space for the goods, the rent is only payable proportionally.
+Contrary to business closures under the Epidemic Law 1950, the COVID-19 measures do not provide for compensation.
+However, there is a ban on entering premises that are not essential for the provision of basic services.
+These businesses have to keep their premises closed.
+In such cases, the obligation to pay rent under civil law can be waived in whole or in part (§ 1104 Austrian Civil Code).
+If the business premises cannot be used for the agreed purpose (e.g. restaurant, flower shop), rent does not have to be paid.
+If the rented property remains partially usable, e.g. as an office or as storage space for the goods, rent is payable proportionally.

-Can a tenant also stop paying the rent?
+Can a leaseholder (“Pächter“) also stop paying rent?

-The tenant is only entitled to a total or partial reduction of the rent if the lease is concluded for a maximum of one year (§ 1105 ABGB).
-The legislator believed that losses due to force majeure, such as in the case of an epidemic, compensate for themselves in the case of longer leases.
-However, it is possible that the contract referred to as a lease agreement does not contain a lease at all, but is to be considered a operating lease commitment.
-Such lease typically requires the transfer of a living business.
-If, on the other hand, only one property has been left for use, then rent is deemed to be present and the rent reduction can be claimed even if the lease is for more than one year.
+A leaseholder is only entitled to a total or partial reduction of rent if the lease was concluded for a maximum of one year (§ 1105 Austrian Civil Code).
+The legislator felt that losses due to force majeure, such as in the case of an epidemic, balance themselves out in the case of longer leases.
+However, it is possible that the contract referred to as a lease agreement (“Pachtvertrag”) does not actually contain a lease, but is to be considered a rental agreement.
+A lease agreement typically requires the transfer of an active business.
+But if only a property is being used, then payment is deemed to be rent and a rent reduction can be claimed even if the lease is for more than one year.